Understanding Brand Gating on Amazon: A Retailer’s Perspective

 What It All Boils Down To

 If you’re selling third-party on Amazon, at some point you may be notified that you lack authorization to sell a specific brand and need to obtain certain approvals moving forward.
 This notification may appear in your Amazon Seller Central account or, if you’re the using ChannelAdvisor, in your Amazon dashboard within the platform.
 When that happens, we recommend the following actions:

 - Grab this URL and put the ASIN inside the URL in place of the “xxxxx” of the SKU that resulted in the error in the ChannelAdvisor platform or on Amazon

 - Go through the approval process for each brand that requires gating.

 After you complete those steps, Amazon may tell you it could take up to 7 days to receive approval.
 However, we’ve seen responses as soon as 48 hours in some instances.

-At this time, some brands are being gated that do not require the annual $1,500 selling fee and, moving forward, Amazon should make you aware of any other fees they associate to this policy.
+At this time, some brands are being gated that do not require annual selling fees and, moving forward, Amazon should make you aware of any other fees they associate to this policy.

 Editor’s note: This blog post was originally published on March 28, 2017.
 It has been updated for accuracy and comprehensiveness.